 Since its founding, Epstein Becker Green has been committed to diversity at all levels of the firm, including supporting women and minority attorneys within our national footprint and throughout the U.S. legal profession.
 In furtherance of our commitment, and recognizing the importance of women to business and professional communities, the firm launched the Women's Initiative in 2002, one of the first of its kind.

 By providing unique opportunities inside and outside the office to network, share information, acquire new skills, and develop rewarding professional relationships, the Women’s Initiative of Epstein Becker Green endeavors to enhance the careers of professional women.

 The Women's Initiative of Epstein Becker Green has been helping women develop their careers by hosting events that educate, entertain, and facilitate networking with other women professionals.
 Our events have included lectures, golf clinics, media skills workshops, fashion events, art exhibitions, and wine tastings, among others.

-We are pleased that the efforts of the Women’s Initiative and the firm are being recognized by others.
-For example, Epstein Becker Green was nominated for a Chambers USA Women in Law Award in 2014 and 2013, in the category of “Most Innovative Gender Diversity Initiative.”
+The firm was named among the “50 Best Law Firms for Women” for 2015 by Working Mother magazine & Flextime Lawyers and was nominated for a Chambers USA Women in Law Award in 2014 and 2013, in the category of “Most Innovative Gender Diversity Initiative.”
 Also, the firm earned a 2014 WILEF “Gold Standard Certification” for successfully integrating and promoting a large percentage of equity women partners to top leadership and management positions.